 - Congenital cataracts: You are either born with them or develop them during childhood.

-Why Would I Need LASIK After Cataract Surgery?
+Can You Have LASIK Surgery After Cataract Surgery?

 During cataract surgery, the cloudy lens is removed and replaced with an Intraocular Lens(IOL), a plastic, acrylic, or silicone lens.
 The success rate with surgery is very high, thanks to technological advancements.
 A patient’s prescription is put on the implant to ensure they no longer have to use glasses.
 But a residual refractive error or the ‘refractive surprise’ can occur if there is an inaccuracy in calculating the strength of the implant.